jeremyzz830/CISII-Repo/Docs/CIS_II_Project.md

-Tasks TODO:
+### Tasks TODO:

-Make a Slides to Ben before the presentation
+Make Slides and demonstrate to Ben before the presentation before the next meeting.

 Make documentation and explain the whole pipeline for SnytheX.

-Integrate SytheX in a docker image
+Integrate SytheX in a docker image.(Possibly)

 IRB is not a dependency.

-Find landmarks with SyntheX-made X-Ray
+Find landmarks with SyntheX-made X-Ray images, then solve the 2D-3D registration based on what Robert Group has developed.

+# [Update Log]

+<u>Feb 14, 2023</u>

+Don't use the word "study".
+Use analyze instead.